Frequently Asked Questions

 Yes, at some.
 Tesla has opened up some of it's Superchargers to non-Tesla vehicles.
 As at October 2023 there are 25 locations.

-Yes, indeed, we’ve recently added a new video that you can access from our Vikenze pages or by clicking here
+Yes, indeed, we've recently added a new video that you can access from our Vikenze pages or by clicking here.

-According the Zapmap “At the end of March 2023, there were 40,496 electric vehicle charging points across the UK, across 23,902 charging locations.
-This represents a 35% increase in the total number of charging devices since March 2022”.
-Want more info? click here.
+According the Zapmap "At the end of March 2023, there were 40,496 electric vehicle charging points across the UK, across 23,902 charging locations.
+This represents a 35% increase in the total number of charging devices since March 2022".

 If the auxiliary batteries are fully charged you can draw-off some capacity and charge the E.V.s traction battery which will charge at about 7 miles per hour up to around 25 miles (a bit like carrying a spare gallon in the boot!)

-Most definately.
+Most definitely.
 Petrol models have a large battery capacity giving 2-3 days of off-grid camping/cooking.
 In bright sunny weather you can be self sufficient without limitation.
 The electric models have over double this battery capacity and so can be off-grid for about a week, again, without limit in sunny weather.

 The XL gives the option of two Vauxhall travelling seats in the rear with three-point seat belts, making four travelling seats in total.
 There is also a very handy "boot" space just inside the tailgate, increased kitchen cupboard space and the option of a built-in electric oven.